ahmohbati/SecOn/FAQ.md

 ```

 #### I recently updated barnyard and now I'm not getting any Snort alerts. ####
-Some users running the Snort engine with the VRT ruleset are experiencing barnyard2 failing with errors like "Returned signature\_id is not equal to updated signature\_id".
+Some users running the Snort engine with the VRT ruleset are experiencing barnyard2 failing with errors like `Returned signature_id is not equal to updated signature_id`.
 This is due to some wrong entries in the database left by the previous version of barnyard2.
-One of the barnyard2 developers wrote a MySQL script to fix these entries and I've packaged it into a shell script called so-snorby-fix-sigs and included it in the rule-update package.
-If you're running the Snort engine with the VRT ruleset, please run so-snorby-fix-sigs and follow the directions (including shutting down all barnyard2 instances before proceeding with the database changes).
+One of the barnyard2 developers wrote a MySQL script to fix these entries and I've packaged it into a shell script called `so-snorby-fix-sigs` and included it in the `rule-update` package.
+If you're running the Snort engine with the VRT ruleset, please run `so-snorby-fix-sigs` and follow the directions (including shutting down all barnyard2 instances before proceeding with the database changes).

 http://blog.securityonion.net/2014/06/new-securityonion-rule-update-package.html